-The Montessori approach to learning is achieved through an integrated curriculum of Practical Life, Sensorial, Language, Mathematics, Culture and Music.
+The Montessori school approach to early childhood education is achieved through an integrated curriculum of Practical Life, Sensorial, Language, Mathematics, Culture and Music.
 Central to the Montessori approach, your child’s learning is guided by their strengths and interests.

 There is also great focus on personal responsibility, grace and courtesy and the utmost respect for children and life itself.
 We provide a strong foundation for your child’s development of self-confidence, social skills and a love of learning and desire to know.
 Montessori materials are presented respectfully and introduced in a three staged approach called a three-period lesson.

 Dr. Maria Montessori was born in 1870 in Ancona, Italy and died in 1952.
 During her life she achieved academic and career success unheard in the male dominated world of that time.

 Montessori’s understanding of child development and how children learn was exceptional.
-Montessori’s lifetime passion for observing children led to the creation of specific materials and a sequence of learning via adult presentations to meet the needs of every child.
+Her lifetime passion for observing children led to the creation of the Montessori method – a sequence of learning via adult presentations to meet the needs of every child at their own pace.